Skip to content

 It requires analyzing historical trends to uncover correlations between financial and operating data.
 For example, do revenues and expenditures tend to vary with the level of economic activity (CPI), or are they independent of business cycles?

-Five years of historic data is ideal to the recognition of anomalous events and patterns with exponential smoothing of trend percentages.
+Five or more years of historical data is ideal to the recognition of anomalous events and patterns with exponential smoothing of trend percentages.

 2. Actuals vs Budgets